MThe college process can feel overwhelming at first, but it can also be a wonderful time of insight and exploration.

-Our team has a combined background with years of experience in admissions (including the ivy league), business, and education.
-We have insider expertise to help facilitate your best opportunities!
+Our team has a combined background of years of experience in admissions (including the ivy league), business, and education.
+We have the expertise needed to help facilitate your best opportunities!

 With our partner former admissions officers, we advise high school students on strategic college planning including:

-Our team has over 15 years experience evaluating candidates for college and university acceptance.
-We have helped applicants gain admission to the nation’s top schools including: Stanford, Harvard, MIT, Dartmouth, Yale, Cornell, Columbia, NYU, Georgetown, Duke, UNC, Northwestern, the University of Chicago, the University of Michigan, Wellesley, Emory, the University of Pennsylvania and more.
+Our team has over 15 years experience advising and evaluating candidates for college and university acceptance.
+We have helped applicants gain admission to some of the nation’s top schools including: Boston College, Bucknell, Carnegie Mellon, Cornell, Columbia, Dartmouth, Duke, Emory, Georgetown, Harvard, NYU, Princeton, Yale, UCLA, UNC, Northwestern, Penn, U. Chicago, U. Michigan, U. Texas, Wake Forest, Wash.
+U. (St. Louis)

 How College Admissions Planning Works:

-Click below to fill out our our short questionnaire.
+Click below to and tell us a bit about yourself and your interests.
 After receiving that, we'll contact you to schedule a phone consultation to learn more about your goals.

-We will recommend one or more of our college counseling partners based on your goals/needs and their admissions background to match you with someone who can help you get into the right schools for you.
+We will recommend one or more of our college counseling partners based on your goals/needs and their background to match you with someone who can help you get into the right-fit schools for you.